Sticking to Your Decisions: Building Mental Resilience During Major Life Changes

 Following through on your decisions moves you closer to your goals and strengthens your mental health and resilience.

-The growth you experience during major life changes often extends far beyond the decision itself, leaving you stronger and more self-assured.
+The growth you experience during significant life changes often extends far beyond the decision itself, leaving you stronger and more self-assured.

 Practical Steps to Navigate Major Life Changes